 In fact, the Kaiser Family Foundation Data is showing that deductibles are increasing almost 10 times faster than inflation, and almost six times faster than salaries.
 Given all these facts, let's talk about why knowing these numbers can hurt your health.

-A miser mindset may be hurting your health
+A savings-only mindset may be hurting your health

 Think about it: if you're so intent on saving money, how willingly are you going to part with your HSA funds?
 The intent with the HSAs and HDHPs was to give more power to the consumer to control healthcare costs.
 Unfortunately, once we get into the saving mindset, it's hard for us to even consider wanting to pay because we're the ones who need to provide the funds.